Features Overview

 Q: How many tools can be active at once?

-All registered tools (60+) can be active simultaneously.
-The LLM receives tool schemas in the system prompt.
+All registered tools can be active simultaneously, including the full LSP surface when semantic coding is enabled.
 Limiting toolsets to what’s needed keeps the system prompt shorter and the LLM more focused.

 Q: Edge case: Can the agent call the same tool infinitely?

-No. tools.max_loop_depth (default: 20) limits total tool calls per user turn.
+No. model.max_iterations (default: 90) limits total tool calls per session.
 The LLM also receives tool results that typically converge toward an answer.
-Infinite loops in practice are extremely rare and always bounded by the depth limit.
+If the budget is exhausted, EdgeCrab reports to the user.